First Virender Sehwag says 'wives shop', then goes out and buys cricketers at IPL Auction 2017

-After joking that in marriage, a wife shops and husband works, Virender Sehwag hits himself out of the park by celebrating the fact that he turned shopper for a day for Kings XI Punjab at the IPL Auction 2017
+After joking that in marriage, a wife shops and husband works, Virender Sehwag hits himself out of the park on Twitter by celebrating his stint as shopper for KXIP at the IPL Auction 2017

 Former King’s XI Punjab team mentor and current Head of Cricket Operations and Brand Ambassador Virender Sehwag during the IPL Auction 2017 in Bengaluru on Monday.
 Pic/PTI